Create a Facebook Page for your business, grow your brand and receive new customers.

 For more guidelines on Facebook’s plugins, I recommend reading Facebook Sharing Checklist.

 My dear friends, this long blog post has now come to an end.
 Now you have created a Facebook page for your company, you know how to promote this Facebook Page on your webpage and you have hopefully got some ideas on how to build a successful presence on Facebook.
-Now it’s time to start the fun – build an an audience, engage your followers, reach users and turn visitors and users into customers.
+Now it’s time to start the fun – build an audience, engage your followers, reach users and turn visitors and users into customers.

-And if you want to take your Facebook Page to the next level, I recommend you to read the following three blog posts:
+And if you want to take your Facebook Page to the next level, I recommend you to read the following blog posts:

 I wish you good luck with your newly created Facebook page!